n7koirala/Vigeneres_Cipher/ReadmeTest.md

-# Guide on navigating the HEProfiler test data folders
+# Guide for navigating the HEProfiler test data folders

 Data for the HEProfiler is categorized using the machine architectures.